Under Minnesota law, to apply for a legal name change the person must:

 If you are asking to change the name of a minor, you must give notice of the hearing date and time to the non-applicant parent(s).
 Save that date

 on your calendar.
-For information on how to prepare for a hearing, see Tips for Representing Yourself if Court
+For information on how to prepare for a hearing, see Tips for Representing Yourself in Court

 Go to court for the hearing.
 The applicant must bring two witnesses to appear in court who can testify about the applicant's identity.
-If the application for a name change is made on behalf of a minor (under the age of 18), the minor must be present at his or her court hearing.
+If the application for a name change is made on behalf of a minor (under the age of 18), the minor must be present at their court hearing.

 If the judge approves the Application, the judge will sign an Order Granting Name Change.
 The Order will be entered into the court's record and you may get certified copies of the Order from the court administrator for a fee.
 NOTE: